th7mo/notes/home-directory.md

 ---
-title: "Home directory"
+title: "Home Directory"
-description: "A special directory on a file-system"
+description: "A special directory for each user on a file-system"
 isPublic: true
 ---